Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (rear for the Mercedes Benz and front in the case of the Lancia).
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 8-cylinder, 24-valves 476hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 230hp engine designed by Alfa Romeo.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a marginal difference of 1% more metal.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, taking kerb weight as an important factor into account, the German car offers a marginal difference of 1% more metal.

 Performance & Fuel economyMercedes Benz is way more agile, reaching 100km/h in 4.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 13.6 liters of fuel per 100 kilometers (21 mpg), in combined cycle.
 We can't ignore that 10% difference compared to the Italian car.